Cina10/EmbeddedSys_Generative/README.md

 ![Wiring](wiring.png)

+Here, red is power, black is ground, and brown is signal.

 If GPIO18 works for your code instead of GPIO21, you also have to change code on line 7 in the weather_led.py file as follows
 ```
 pixels = neopixel.NeoPixel(board.D18, 8, brightness=0.1, auto_write=False, pixel_order=neopixel.RGB)